 I’ve travelled the world when it comes to the wide range of cultures I’ve worked with at my “Broker’s Table.”
 Some 40 per cent of our business sales are to first generation Canadians.
 I don’t want to stereotype any of them, only share from my experience.

-My first experience with cultural negotiating differences was 40 years ago when I sold my home to a friend I had been at college with.
+My first experience with cultural differences in negotiating was 40 years ago when I sold my home to a friend I had been at college with.
 We agreed upon price and terms and shook hands on the deal.
 I went home and told my wife that we had sold the house and told her what the deal was.

 The friend went home and said to his wife “today I got him down to here.
 Let’s see what tomorrow brings.”
 He subsequently came back with requests for inclusion of washer, dryer, fridge, stove, drapes and blinds, etc. that had not been included in our original deal.
 Each day he pushed for more until I said “the deal is off and we are done.”
 At this point we reverted to the original agreement and closed the sale.